Use of a Therapeutic Ketogenic Diet in Mental Health

 Could Protein be the Appetite’s Control Mechanism

-Introduction The idea that there is a specific food that acts as the “off switch” for appetite is very compelling.
+This article was written on October 11, 2021, and was reviewed and updated by Joy Y. Erdile, MSc, RD, on April 24, 2026.
+Practitioner’s Preface The idea that there is a specific food that acts as the “off switch” for appetite is very compelling.
 Who hasn’t eaten more food than they planned or wanted?
-Whether it was too much of the same food or too much of a variety of foods, we often eat until we are stuffed.
-Wouldn’t … Read more
+Whether … Read more

 Do You Identify as a Food Addict?

-Introduction As a Dietitian who supports people with food addiction, I was recently asked to speak at a food addiction summit.
-The evening before speaking, I was given a list of the questions I would be asked.
-The first one was “How has food addiction impacted your life?
-How old were you”?
-The opening question … Read more
+This article was written on October 10, 2021, and was reviewed and updated by Joy Y. Erdile, MSc, RD, on April 24, 2026.
+Practitioner’s Preface As a Dietitian who supports people with food addiction, when I was asked to speak at a food addiction summit, the evening before, I was given a list of the … Read more

 Type 2 Diabetes Remission – expert proposed definition

-Introduction A new consensus report from an expert panel made up of representatives from the American Diabetes Association (ADA), European Association for the Study of Diabetes (EASD), and Diabetes UK [1,2,3] has proposed a standard definition for remission of type 2 diabetes.
-This article outlines the different factors involved in that definition, as well as … Read more
+This article was written on August 30, 2021, and was reviewed and updated by Joy Y. Erdile, MSc, RD, on April 24, 2026.
+Practitioner’s Preface A new consensus report from an expert panel made up of representatives from the American Diabetes Association (ADA), European Association for the Study of Diabetes (EASD), and Diabetes UK [1,2,3] … Read more

 High Protein Matcha Drink — role in abdominal fat loss

-Introduction Green tea which is high in the catechin EGCG (epigallocatechin gallate) has been associated in two meta-analyses with a reduction in body weight and body fat — especially abdominal fat [1,2] and matcha powder is especially high in EGCG.
-Catechin Concentration in Matcha Catechins make up ~30% of green tea’s dry weight and while … Read more
+This article was written on August 23, 2021, and was reviewed and updated by Joy Y. Erdile, MSc, RD, on April 24, 2026.
+Practitioner’s Preface Green tea, which is high in the catechin EGCG (epigallocatechin gallate), has been associated in two meta-analyses with a reduction in body weight and body fat — especially abdominal fat … Read more

 Risk of Dehydration in Older Adults During Heatwaves

-Introduction This morning, I posted on social media about the extreme heat wave that the Vancouver area will be having over the weekend, with temperatures hitting as high as 40°C or higher, which is almost 105°F. One of the people that follows me on social media mentioned the risk of leaving clear water bottles in … Read more
+This article was written on June 23, 2021, and was reviewed and updated by Joy Y. Erdile, MSc, RD, on April 24, 2026.
+Practitioner’s Preface This morning, I posted on social media about the extreme heat wave that the Vancouver area will be having over the weekend, with temperatures hitting as high as 40°C or … Read more